integralfx/MemTestHelper/DDR4 OC Guide.md

 * Below is how most of the common ICs rank in terms of frequency and timings.
 * 8Gb B-die > 8Gb Micron Rev. E > 8Gb CJR > 4Gb E-die > 8Gb AFR > 4Gb D-die > 8Gb MFR > 4Gb S-die
   * Based off [buildzoid's ranking](https://www.reddit.com/r/overclocking/comments/8cjla5/the_best_manufacturerdie_of_ddr_ram_in_order/dxfgd4x/).

+### Temperatures and Its Effect on Stability
+* Generally, the hotter your RAM is the less stability it will have at higher frequencies and/or tighter timings.
+* B-die is temperature sensitive and its ideal range is ~30-40°C. Some may be able to withstand higher temperatures so YMMV.
+* Rev. E, on the other hand, doesn't seem to be temperature sensitive as demonstrated by [builzdoid](https://www.youtube.com/watch?v=OeHEtULQg3Q).
+* You might find that you're stable when running a memory test yet crash while gaming.
+This is because your CPU and/or GPU dump heat in the case, raising the RAM temperatures in the process.
+Thus, it is a good idea to stress test your GPU while running a memory test to simulate stability while gaming.

 ## Integrated Memory Controller (IMC)
 ### Intel - LGA1151
 * Intel's IMC is pretty strong, so it shouldn't be the bottleneck when overclocking.